 Post-Brexit: how the UK-Denmark border works now

-Before 2021, UK goods entered Denmark as freely as goods moving between two UK cities.
-Now every parcel from the UK is a third-country import.
-Danish customs apply the same rules as for goods from any non-EU origin: a declaration is required, duty may be assessed, and VAT is charged on arrival.
+Every parcel from the UK is a third-country import: a customs declaration is required, duty may be assessed, and VAT is charged.
 The hidden costs that surprise many UK sellers shipping to EU customers apply fully in Denmark.

 Denmark's VAT rate

 Denmark applies a single flat VAT rate of 25% — there is no reduced rate for most consumer goods.
-This is the highest standard VAT rate in the EU, shared only with Sweden and Hungary.
+Denmark shares that rate with Sweden and Croatia; only Finland (25.5%) and Hungary (27%) charge more.
 The practical effect is that a Danish customer buying from a UK seller faces a VAT bill roughly a third larger than a German customer buying the same item.

 VAT is charged on the total customs value — the product price plus the shipping cost.
 On a £100 product with £14 shipping, the VAT bill is £28.50 (25% on £114).
 That comes on top of whatever your customer paid at checkout.